 - A Science pathway can be followed by taking the three separate Sciences. - English Baccalaureate: Within the subject choices available it is advised to select a balanced pathway choosing a humanities and modern foreign language alongside the core subjects.
 This allows students to follow an English Baccalaureate curriculum whilst retaining a wide range of options in preparation for entry into the Sixth Form or further education.
-The EBacc option is recommended for those looking to enter higher education after 2025.
+The EBacc option is recommended for those looking to enter higher education after 2028.
 The subjects that are classed as EBacc subjects are facilitating subjects that will keep students' options open.

-The government's ambition is to see 75% of students studying the EBacc subject combination at GCSE by 2022 and 90% by 2025.
+The government's ambition is to see 90% of students nationally studying the EBacc subject combination at GCSE by 2025.

-To ensure breadth you will not be able to study both CNAT Enterprise and Marketing and GCSE Business or both Art & Design and Photography or both Textiles and Product Design or PE and CNAT Sport Studies
+To ensure breadth you will not be able to study both Art & Design and Photography or both Textiles and Product Design or PE and CNAT Sport Studies